DaveVoyles/Azure-WebAPI-blob-storage/readme.md

 ```

-That information can be found in your Azure Portal, Azure Storage Explorer, or through the Functions CLI.
-Here is where it appears in the portal:
+That information can be found in your Azure Portal or Azure Storage Explorer, Here is where it appears in the portal:

 ![Imgur](http://i.imgur.com/bVsa0zI.png)